Would you have space in your heart and home for one of these dogs?

 Dogs Trust is working towards the day when all dogs can enjoy a happy life, free from the threat of unnecessary destruction.

-You can find out lots more about Dogs Trust and its Ballymena Rehoming Centre (Dogs Trust Ballymena, Fairview, 60 Teeshan Road BT43 5PN) by visiting: www.dogstrust.org.uk/our-centres/ballymena
+You can find out lots more about Dogs Trust and its Ballymena Rehoming Centre (Dogs Trust Ballymena, Fairview, 60 Teeshan Road BT43 5PN) and the dogs in its care by visiting the website at www.dogstrust.org.uk/our-centres/ballymena

 The website is packed full of useful information on rehoming a dog from Dogs Trust; on sponsoring a dog, help and advice on dog training, behaviour, care and on its Dog School from the Dogs Trust experts; advice on getting or buying a dog and, on giving up a dog.

-There are also details of of all the latest news and events from Dogs Trust Ballymena and UK wide.
+There are also details of of all the latest news and events from Dogs Trust Ballymena and around the UK.

+*You can even sign up to ‘Be part of Dogs Trust’ and join over 340,000 dog lovers from all around the United Kingdom who get their monthly newsletter.

+It’s packed with lots of information about their work and about the many beautiful canines in their care who are all looking for their forever home.